chedinhtrung/clinic/docs/BookingFlowTechnical.md

 11. Booking page reloads the booking from the backend.
 12. User submits contact details.
 13. Frontend calls `POST /api/booking/proceed_to_payment`.
-14. Backend validates expiry, applies email-based rules, saves patient details, and extends the hold for payment.
+14. Backend validates expiry, resolves or creates the patient, attaches `patient_id` to the same booking row, cancels older pending bookings for that patient, and extends the hold for the next step.
+15. Frontend continues down one of two confirmation branches.
-15. Frontend redirects to `/payment?bookingId=...`.
+16. Payment branch: frontend redirects to `/payment?bookingId=...`.
-16. Payment page reloads the booking from the backend.
+17. Payment branch: payment page reloads the booking from the backend.
-17. User clicks the VNPay payment button.
+18. Payment branch: user clicks the VNPay payment button.
-18. Frontend calls `POST /api/payment/vnpay`.
+19. Payment branch: frontend calls `POST /api/payment/vnpay`.
-19. Backend creates a signed VNPay payment URL.
+20. Payment branch: backend creates a signed VNPay payment URL.
-20. Browser redirects to VNPay.
+21. Payment branch: browser redirects to VNPay.
-21. VNPay returns the browser to the frontend return page.
+22. Payment branch: VNPay returns the browser to the frontend return page.
-22. VNPay also calls the backend IPN endpoint.
+23. Payment branch: VNPay also calls the backend IPN endpoint.
-23. The IPN endpoint confirms the booking if payment succeeded.
+24. Payment branch: the IPN endpoint confirms the booking if payment succeeded.
+25. Email branch: frontend calls `POST /api/booking/send_confirmation_email`.
+26. Email branch: backend stores a confirmation hash, refreshes `expires_at` for the email-confirmation window, and sends the confirmation email.
+27. Email branch: patient clicks the emailed confirmation link.
+28. Email branch: `GET /api/booking/confirm` validates the token and confirms the booking.

 ## Availability Loading